CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is a Pull Request?

-When you request the responsible of main repository to pull a changed file over the internet
+When you pull a request the responsible of main repository to informe people what changes you'd like to merge in a branch.

 ## Question 12

 What is the Git History log?

-It lets you see every changes you have made
+It lets you see every changes you have made and shows all the history on the active branch.

 ## Question 13